 Dementia Friends - Free Event Poster

-We are holding a Dementia Friends event at church to which all are invited.
-It is a key learning experience, informative and enjoyable, to start us on the path to becoming a Dementia Friendly Church.
-Do come and join us.
-Limited places so pre-registration is essential
+we held a Dementia Friends event at church to which all were invited.
+It was a key learning experience, informative and enjoyable, starting us along the path to becoming a Dementia Friendly Church

-Among many other things I can promise you will learn just how challenging the making of a cup of tea can be!
+Among many other things, we learned just how challenging the making of a cup of tea can be!

 How to become a recognised